withastro/docs/src/pages/en/guides/images.md

 This attribute is required for the image integration's `<Image />` and `<Picture />` components.
 These components will throw an error if no alt text is provided.

-If the image is merely decorative (i.e. doesn’t contribute to the understanding of the page), set `alt=""` so that the image is properly understood and ignored by screen readers.
+If the image is merely decorative (i.e. doesn’t contribute to the understanding of the page), set `alt=""` so that screen readers know to ignore the image.

 ## Community Integrations